The Blog Social

 How to Start an Email List (Even if You Have Zero Subscribers)

-I’ve you’ve been wanting to create an email list but have no idea where you start.
+I’ve you’ve been wanting to create an email list but have no idea where to start.
 Follow these steps to help you start your mailing list.

 Step 1: Choose Your Email Marketing Platform